-Sun-loving perennials are the backbone of most flower gardens.
-These high-energy plants need at least 6 hours of direct sunlight each day to fuel their growth and flower production.
-In most cases, the more sun these perennials get, the better they'll bloom.
+Sun-loving perennials are high-energy plants that use the sun's energy to fuel their growth and flower production.
+In most cases, the more sun these perennials get, the better they bloom.

-Peonies are hardy, long-lived plants that will bloom for generations.
-Most varieties are fragrant and all peonies are wonderful in bouquets.
-There are hundreds of varieties to choose from, with a wide range of flower styles, color and bloom times.
-These carefree perennials deserve a place in every garden.
+Peonies are hardy, long-lived plants that bloom for generations.
+Most varieties are fragrant and all are wonderful cut flowers.
+There are hundreds of different varieties of peonies to choose from, with a range of flower styles, colors and bloom times.
+Peonies are also valued for their foliage, which stays lush and green all season long.
+These carefree perennials deserve a place in every flower garden.

-Sedum are rugged, sun-loving succulents that tolerate heat and drought.
+Sedums are rugged, sun-loving succulents that tolerate both heat and drought.
 There are many different types.
 Some hug the ground like a carpet, while others stand up to 3 feet tall.
-Sedum typically begins blooming in mid to late summer and their flowers persist for months, changing color with the seasons.
+Sedums typically begin blooming in mid to late summer and their flowers persist for months, changing color with the seasons.